19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/New Player Character Creation.md

 				- [ ] You *may* choose to follow a [Deity](../Magic/Deities.md)
 - [ ] Time permitting, you may use any excess coins to buy [Items](../Items%20and%20Gear/Items.md) or [Mythril](../Magic/Spellcasting/Mythril.md) powder.
 	- [ ] You may also forego any item for its equivalent value in coins.
-	- [ ] Or roll for random wealth equal to 3d6 x 100 coins.

 *A [Coin](../Resources%20for%20GMs/Economy/Coins.md) is an Imperial Silver Piece*